 - Emotion recognition: Autism was unrelated to facial expression recognition ability, regardless of the extent of autistic traits.
 Problems with identifying facial expressions are seen only in alexithymia.

-- Affect display: Reduced facial expressions in alexithymia is a defense mechanism against negative affect.
+- Affect display: Reduced facial expressions in alexithymia constitute a defense mechanism against negative affect.

 I would say that many of the challenges associated with my alexithymia have reduced, making my life much better.
 I am happier.

 In terms of the TAS-20, I like that it is short and quick to take.
 However, I wish that a 7-point Likert scale was used instead of a 5-point scale.
 Going from agree or disagree to neither agree nor disagree is too significant a jump for myself.
 I would like to see slightly agree and slightly disagree included.

 The statements in the TAS-20 are clear and easily understood, though a few are difficult for me to answer.
 For example, number 10—Being in touch with emotions is essential.
 I agree intellectually and see the importance, but in practice, I don’t rely on the connection.
 So, how do I answer?
 The only way possible is (3) neither agree nor disagree, but it’s not altogether correct.
 Others are difficult because—I’m unsure how I feel about the statement!
 Some, I have no experience on which to base a response.
 That seems to be a lot of issues in only 20 statements, but the total Alexithymia score does appear to be accurate, in that it reflects the challenges I deal with.

 Choose one response that best describes how each item applies to you:

 After the TAS-20, consider taking one of the tests below.

 Like the TAS-20, it measures difficulty in identifying

 understand and respond to others.